DataSenseAnalytics/SmvTutorialBasics/docs/tutorial_get_started.md

 1) If users are using SMV with docker, there is **no need to install** Jupyter in a specific docker container as it is already installed.
 2) If users have installed SMV and would like to use SMV locally without docker, users can continue on the below steps to set up Jupyter.
 - Please refer to [this guide](http://jupyter.org/install.html) to install Jupyter.
 After installation, type `jupyter --version` in terminal to validate the installation.
 - Make sure `smv-jupyter` is in system PATH:
+  - Validate with command `type smv-jupyter`, if there is a message "smv-jupyter is xxx/tools/smv-jupyter" (where xxx is your SMV_HOME directory) then you are fine; otherwise please follow below steps to set up.
   - Open ~/.bashrc:  `vi ~/.bashrc`
   - Add `export PATH=$PATH:SMV_HOME/tools` in the file (*note:* SMV_HOME is where SMV is installed), save and exit.
 Source the file `source ~/.bashrc`
 - Copy required kernel json file and jupyter configuration: